Khalidprithy/Toolsegy-client/README.md

 [client](https://toolsegy-9e5ff.web.app/)

 ## Documentation
-This is a react application build for a software developer & youtuber.
-In this website I have featured the courses he offers and also a shop for his fan to buy some of his products.
+Warehouse Management Application.
+It is a warehouse management application built with React.
+I have also made the server-side with NodeJS and
+MongoDB.
+I have used Tailwind and DaizyUI to design this application.
+I found this combination is flexible and productive.
+It also offers the flexibility to customize in the future.

 ## Features used Client side
 - React
 - Tailwind